xavierallem/MC-Innterfaces/assignments/practice/problem1.md

 - The code must be divided into functions
 - **Must** have documentation for using the program.
 - Code **Must** follow the Coding Standards.
-- Code must be in C.
-- Code must be compiled in the Shunya OS docker container.
+- Code can be either in C or in CPP.

-#### Note: Documentation of the whole program is a must criteria for the completion of the Assignment.